Five supporting documents to be submitted

 Both essays provide an opportunity for the applicant to convey to the admissions committee information that cannot be found in transcripts, letters of recommendation, test scores, or resumes.
 Essays should clearly explain the applicant’s reasons for wanting to pursue a Master of Public Policy, areas and questions of interest, and why the Ford School, in particular, is the best place to pursue these objectives.
 Applicants should be mindful that the statements are not only an opportunity to demonstrate their strong interest in public policy, but also to demonstrate their ability to communicate succinctly and clearly.

-2. GRE test scores
+2. GRE test scores or quantitative resume (MPP only)

-The optional GRE Statement
+Optional GRE Statement

 3. Resume or curriculum vitae